andis-spr/sshb.bat/README.md

 ## Requirements

 - <a href="https://github.com/junegunn/fzf">`fzf`</a> to display and search through SSH bookmarks textfile.
-- <a href="https://github.com/billziss-gh/sshfs-win">`sshfs-win`</a>  to mount SSHFS directories in Windows Explorer.- <a href="https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview">OpenSSH</a> (Ships by default with Windows 10)
+- <a href="https://github.com/billziss-gh/sshfs-win">`sshfs-win`</a>  to mount SSHFS directories in Windows Explorer.
+- <a href="https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview">OpenSSH</a> (included by default in Windows 10).

 ## License